nrasch/nrasch.github.io/_posts/2019-08-22-creating-a-user-management-ui-with-laravel-and-react-part-one.md

 ## Summary

-This post has covered the first step to creating a User management SPA utilizing Laravel and React.
+This post has covered the first step in creating a User management SPA utilizing Laravel and React.
 In the next part of the series we'll explore adding the capability to create new user accounts, and have them saved to the database.

 You can find the source code for this post [here](https://github.com/nrasch/AppTemplate/tree/ReactUseManager_PartOne).